SheldonB/LouEatsVille/README.md

 ### Running the Application
     docker-compose up
-Access in the browser using localhost:8000
+Access the Angular2 app in the browser using localhost:4200 Access the Django API at localhost:8000